nathanpua/SC1015/README.md

 2. [Data Cleaning and Visualisation](https://github.com/nathanpua/SC1015/blob/main/EDA.ipynb)
 3. [Regession Analysis](https://github.com/nathanpua/SC1015/blob/main/regression.ipynb)

-### CONTRIBUTORS
----

 ### PROBLEM DEFINITION
 ---
-* are we able to predict the price of a car based on its attributes?
+* Are we able to predict the price of a car based on its attributes?
+* What variables should we use to determine the price of a car?
 * is a car worth buying? by comparing predicted and actual price
 * Which model should we use to predict the price of a car?